pulumi/pulumi-artifactory/README.md

 - `artifactory:accessToken` - (Optional) API key for token auth.
 Uses `Authorization: Bearer` header.
 For xray functionality, this is the only auth method accepted.
 Conflicts with `username` and `password`, and `apiKey`.
 This can also be sourced from the `ARTIFACTORY_ACCESS_TOKEN` environment variable.
-- `artifactory:checkLicense` - (Optional) Toggle for pre-flight checking of Artifactory Pro and Enterprise license.
-Default to `true`.

 ## Reference